oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 ![testbed](./images/tesbed.png)

 #### Generate a Q&A Test dataset
-The platform allows to generat as many as you questions and answer you desire, based on a single document that it's part of the knowledge base that you have store as vector store and their own embeddings.
+The platform allows to generate as many questions and answer you desire, based on a single document, that it's part of the knowledge base you have store as vector store with their own embeddings.
 Selecting the proper radio button:

 ![generate](./images/tesbed.png)